The Phoenix Institute 2019 Notre Dame Summer Seminar for the Study of Western Institutions June 29 - July 27

 The Gerhart Niemeyer Graduation Seminar is the academic activity through which Phoenix senior students (Third Year) complete the Institute’s Program in Advanced Social, Economic and Political Studies.

-In 2018, the Seminar discussion sessions will be held between Thursday, June 28, and Saturday, June 30.
+During the 2019 Notre Dame program, the Seminar will be held between Thursday, June 27, and Saturday, June 29.

-The cost of the program is 3,300 USD and it includes the full tuition fee, double/triple-occupancy accommodations, 20-meals Plan (TBC), and the fees for the use of all the libraries and recreational facilities available on the Notre Dame campus.
+The cost of the program is 3,800 USD and it includes the full tuition fee, double/triple-occupancy accommodations in air-conditioned rooms, 20-Meal Plan, and the fees for the use of all the libraries and recreational facilities available on the Notre Dame campus.

-The full cost of the program's tuition fee must be covered by June 15th, preferably earlier.
+The full cost of the program's tuition fee must be covered by May 31, 2019, preferably earlier.
 Admission to the campus will only be possible after full prior payment of the tuition fee.
-Cash payments will not be accepted.

 The University of Notre Dame will not require foreign students to get a student visa in order to participate in our summer programs (a regular B2 visa will suffice).